domschrei/mallob/README.md

 In its default configuration, the source code of mallob can be used, changed and redistributed under the terms of the Lesser General Public License (LGPLv3), one notable exception being the source file `src/app/sat/hordesat/solvers/glucose.cpp` (see below).
 The used versions of Lingeling and YalSAT are MIT-licensed, as is HordeSat.

 The Glucose interface of mallob, unfortunately, is non-free software due to the [non-free license of (parallel-ready) Glucose](https://github.com/mi-ki/glucose-syrup/blob/master/LICENCE).
 Notably, its usage in competitive events is restricted.
 So when compiling mallob with `MALLOB_USE_RESTRICTED=1` make sure that you have read and understood these restrictions.

 ## Remarks

 This system will be published in the near future by Peter Sanders and Dominik Schreiber in an academic journal article.
 If you want to cite the system's SAT solving engine, please cite:

-Schreiber, Dominik (2020): **Engineering HordeSat Towards Malleability: mallob-mono in the SAT 2020 Cloud Track.** Proceedings of SAT Competition 2020, to appear.
-Preprint: http://algo2.iti.kit.edu/download/SAT_Comp_2020.pdf
+Schreiber, Dominik (2020): **Engineering HordeSat Towards Malleability: mallob-mono in the SAT 2020 Cloud Track.** SAT COMPETITION 2020: 45.
+URL: https://helda.helsinki.fi/bitstream/handle/10138/318754/sc2020_proceedings.pdf?sequence=1#page=45

-Many thanks to Armin Biere et al. for the SAT solvers Lingeling and YalSAT this system uses and to Tomáš Balyo for HordeSat, the portfolio solver this project's solver engine is built upon.
+Many thanks to Armin Biere et al. for the SAT solvers Lingeling and YalSAT this system uses by default and to Tomáš Balyo for HordeSat, the portfolio solver this project's solver engine is built upon.